k247tEK/archVM-Hyper-V/README.md

 ## [post Installation configuration](#postinstall)

 archinstall - has setup user k247 with sudo administrator authority & has disabled root account..<br>
-Also sshd service has to be re-enabled & started:<br>
+Also sshd service has to be re-enabled & started:

 ```console
 $ sudo systemctl enable --now sshd